-Overall, the total potable water usage in 2019 decreased compared to 2018 likely due to a slight decrease in growth in service population.
-From 2005 to 2019, the average daily demand on the UConn water system has decreased from 1.49 million gallon per day (mgd) to .75 mgd.
-While the on-campus service population increased by nearly 17 percent over that time, the average daily water demand decreased by nearly 50 percent.
+From 2005 to 2020, the average daily demand on the UConn water system has decreased from 1.49 million gallon per day (mgd) to .65 mgd.
+While the on-campus service population increased by 14.7 percent since 2005, the average daily water demand decreased by nearly 56 percent.
+Water production has declined considerably due to the lack of consumption by the University population related to COVID-19 restrictions in effect for the past year.